BorgwardtLab/DeepEST/README.md

 └── ...
 ```

-> **Decoupled Strategy Note:** We extract embeddings first (Step 0), then predict (Steps 3-4) for computational efficiency.
-You can couple these steps if needed, with some code refactoring.
+> **Decoupled strategy note:** We extract embeddings first (Step 1), then predict for computational efficiency.
+You can couple these steps, if needed, with some code refactoring.

 ---

-### Step 6 — Train DeepEST (Main Model)
+### Step 6 — Train DeepEST (main model)

-Combine structure embeddings and genomic features to predict GO terms.
+Combine structure embeddings and transcriptomic/genomic features to predict GO terms.

-#### Training Command
+#### Training command

 ```bash
 python3 train_DeepEST.py \